elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/driver-api/mtd/spi-nor.rst

 initialize the necessary fields for spi_nor{}.
 Please see drivers/mtd/spi-nor/spi-nor.c for detail.
 Please also refer to spi-fsl-qspi.c when you want to write a new driver for a SPI NOR controller.
+Another API is spi_nor_restore(), this is used to restore the status of SPI flash chip such as addressing mode.
+Call it whenever detach the driver from device or reboot the system.